kitsystemyou/flaskapp/README.md

 # Python Flask app for Azure App Service (Linux)

-This repository has python, flask code of web site:"Vocal and Band Separation" It's is made for Azure App Service on Linux
+This repository has python, flask code of web site:"Vocal and Band Separation" It's is made for Azure App Service on Linux.
+**Need:ffmpeg in Linux**

 # Construct
 + / first page